dotnet/docs/includes/core-changes/aspnetcore/5.0/localization-requestlocalizationmiddleware-constructor-removed.md

 ### Localization: Obsolete constructor removed in request localization middleware

-The <xref:Microsoft.AspNetCore.Localization.RequestLocalizationMiddleware> constructor that lacks a <xref:Microsoft.Extensions.Logging.LoggerFactory> parameter was marked as obsolete [in this commit](https://github.com/dotnet/aspnetcore/commit/ba8c6ccf6fd3eeb7fc42a159d362b15eae4fb3a0).
+The <xref:Microsoft.AspNetCore.Localization.RequestLocalizationMiddleware> constructor that lacks an <xref:Microsoft.Extensions.Logging.ILoggerFactory> parameter was marked as obsolete [in this commit](https://github.com/dotnet/aspnetcore/commit/ba8c6ccf6fd3eeb7fc42a159d362b15eae4fb3a0).
 In ASP.NET Core 5.0, the obsolete constructor was removed.
 For discussion, see [dotnet/aspnetcore#23785](https://github.com/dotnet/aspnetcore/issues/23785).

 #### Version introduced